Latest version of the app available: 5.11.1

 Now move to the Google Services section.
 Use this section to integrate your branded app with different Google services such as Google Sign-In (login with Gmail/Google Apps), push notifications, and Firebase Analytics.
 Remember that if you don’t enable push notifications (in the Properties tab), only the Google Sign-In service is activated among the Google services (while push notifications and Firebase Analytics are not activated).
 You can enable Google services by selecting the corresponding checkbox.
 When you enable Google services, two or three fields will appear below (two for an iOS app, three for an Android one).

-The text fields included in this section (Google iOS Client ID, Google Web Client ID and Configuration File) can be filled in by copying and pasting the corresponding parameters from the Google Api Console.
+The text fields included in this section (Google iOS Client ID, Google Web Client ID and Configuration File) can be filled in by copying and pasting the corresponding parameters from the Google Api Console (opens in a new tab).
 The Google iOS Client ID field is required only for an iOS app.
 It is not required for an Android app.

 You also need to download the Configuration File from the Google Api Console and to upload it in this field.
 To upload the file, click on the upload icon or the text field, then select the file you previously downloaded in your device and confirm your action

-Please note that Google Sign-In service has two different names: Login with Gmail and Login with Google Apps.
+Please note: Google Sign-In service has two different names: Login with Gmail and Login with Google Apps.
 Login with Gmail is for end users, while Login with Google Apps is a service for companies and it can be enabled only by a system administrator (note that the system administrator is not the same reference to the platform administrator).
 If your administrator didn’t enable the Login with Google Apps in the company mail account, even if you have a personal Gmail account, you can’t use it.
 On the app’s login page, there will be the login with Google button only if you as the Superadmin have set up and enabled the app that allows to login using Google accounts.

 Please note: If you use Auth0 in your branded mobile app, remember to set the callback URLs as explained in the Configuring Auth0 for the Go.Learn App section of the Docebo for Auth0 article.